Help your patients leave reviews with these easy methods.

 When creating the pens, magnets, notepads, cups and other promotional materials for your practice, think about adding a short statement such as, “Tell us about your visit!” or a direct request, “Please leave us a review.”
 Promotional items tend to have more longevity, which makes them a great way to ask for a review.

 Word of mouth is a precious commodity.
-Remember to keep focusing on providing quality care to your patients and to ask for them to provide a review of your practice.
+Remember, as you focus on providing quality care to your patients, ask them to provide a review of your practice.